How do you estimate emissions from employees working from home (WFH) ?

 Residential electricity consumption statistics

-| Region | Average kWh per WFH day | Key assumptions and sources |
+| Region | Average kWh per WFH day | Key assumptions |

 |---|---|---|

-| UK / Europe | Moderate | Laptop, monitor, lighting, some heating |
+| Australia/ New Zealand | High | Laptop, monitor, lighting, HVAC |

-| North America | Higher | Greater heating and cooling demand |
+| North America | High | Laptop, monitor, lighting, HVAC (greater heating and cooling demand) |

-| Asia Pacific | Moderate | Laptop, lighting and cooling assumptions |
+| Asia Pacific | Moderate | Laptop, monitor, lighting and cooling assumptions |

-| Latin America | Lower to moderate | Limited heating demand |
+| Latin America | Moderate | Laptop, monitor, lighting and cooling assumptions, limited heating demand |

-| Africa | Lower | Minimal HVAC assumptions |
+| Africa | Moderate | Laptop, monitor, lighting, minimal HVAC assumptions |

 The regional assumptions are reviewed periodically to reflect updated research and device efficiency trends.